Presidency of the Court

 The President directs the work and administration of the Court.
 He represents the Court and, in particular, is responsible for its relations with the authorities of the Council of Europe.
 The President presides at plenary meetings of the Court, meetings of the Grand Chamber and meetings of the panel of 5 judges.

-On 22 February 2017, Wolfgang Sobotka, Minister of the Interior of Austria, visited the Court and was received by President Guido Raimondi.
-Gabriele Kucsko-Stadlmayer, judge elected in respect of Austria, and Roderick Liddell, Registrar, also attended the meeting....
+On 13 October 2017, Davit Harutyunyan, Minister of Justice of Armenia, visited the Court and was received by President Guido Raimondi.
+Armen Harutyunyan, judge elected in respect of Armenia, and Roderick Liddell, Registrar, also attended the meeting....

 Speeches by the President